Monday, 31 July 2023

 And, of course, there's an over-arcing theme that gets introduced in Remembrance.
 There's more to the Doctor than meets the eye.
 His past runs deeper than we first expected.
 Oddly, when Cartmel worked with this idea, fans seemed to like it.
 When someone else in the far future attempts a similar storyline, it's not so well-received!

 It should be noted that Remembrance shows that it was not only Cartmel that took some time to think things through between seasons.
 Both Sylvester and Sophie come at their roles with a whole new style that creates the best onscreen chemistry we've ever seen between a Doctor and companion.
 Again, though, the writing really helps with this.
 Neither Peri nor Mel got the best treatment from the writers.
 But Cartmel refuses to allow this to happen to Ace.
 And Seven, himself, seems to have gotten quite a few extra layers added to him.
 We see this particularly clearly as we near the end of Part Four.
-Tricking Davros into destroying his own solar system is definitely one of the darkest things we've ever seen the Doctor do.
+Tricking Davros into destroying his own solar system is definitely one of the darkest things we've ever witnessed the Doctor do.
 But it's also quite awesome.
-I still argue to this day that this might be the most powerful version of the Time Lord we ever see.
+I still argue to this day that this might be the most powerful version of the Time Lord, ever.

 Of course, there's also some really great stuff about the Daleks in this story.
 But if you want to read about that - just go to the links I posted!